 • Some women have temporary side effects, including more vaginal discharge, breast tenderness and headaches.

-• The ring can sometimes come out on its own, but you can rinse it in warm water and put it back in as soon as possible.
+• It can sometimes come out on its own, but you can rinse it in warm water and put it back in as soon as possible.
 You might need emergency contraception, depending on how long it has been out.

 How effective is it?